Air Fryer Recipe

 Method

-- Cut aubergines in half lengthwise and scoop out some flesh to create a hollow centre, leaving enough flesh around the edges.
+- Halve the aubergines lengthways, then scoop out some of the flesh to make a hollow centre, leaving enough around the edges to hold their shape.

-- Dice the scooped aubergine flesh and set aside.
+- Dice the scooped-out aubergine flesh and set it aside.

-- In a large pan, heat olive oil over medium heat.
-Add red onion and garlic, sauté until translucent.
+- Heat the olive oil in a large pan over a medium heat.
+Add the red onion and garlic, and sauté until translucent.

-- Add diced bell peppers, courgette, and reserved aubergine flesh.
-Cook for 5-7 minutes until vegetables begin to soften.
+- Add the diced bell peppers, courgette, and reserved aubergine flesh.
+Cook for 5-7 minutes, until the vegetables are starting to soften.

-- Add diced tomatoes, thyme, oregano, salt, and pepper.
-Stir well and simmer for another 5 minutes.
+- Add the diced tomatoes, thyme, oregano, salt, and pepper.
+Stir well, then simmer for another 5 minutes.

-- Spoon ratatouille mixture into hollowed-out aubergine halves, pressing down gently to pack the filling.
+- Spoon the ratatouille mixture into the hollowed-out aubergine halves, pressing down gently to pack in the filling.

-- Place stuffed aubergines in preheated air fryer and cook for 15-20 minutes or until aubergines are tender.
+- Put the stuffed aubergines in the preheated air fryer and cook for 15-20 minutes, or until the aubergines are tender.

-- If desired, sprinkle grated Parmesan cheese on top during the last 5 minutes of cooking.
+- If desired, scatter the grated Parmesan cheese over the top during the last 5 minutes of cooking.

-- Remove from air fryer and garnish with fresh basil leaves before serving.
+- Remove from the air fryer and garnish with fresh basil leaves before serving.

 Why this works in an air fryer